rafael-alcocer-caldera/spring-batch-with-xml/README.md

 The project is a Spring Boot Application that uses Spring Batch with an XML configuration file.

-It uses MySQL as a repository.
+It uses HSQLDB as a repository.

 The way to process a Step is Chunk Oriented Processing.